godmodelabs/dexter/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## ChangeLog
-0.5.0
-- More than one container for the same view will create multiple view instances
-- NPM config moved to configs
-- Prefixed config files for Dexter
-- Prefixed requirejs plugin files for Dexter
-- Moved libs for Dexter into dX subfolder
-- Moved shims into libs/shim with better naming
-- Extracted Dexter from application code